Ecwid/ecwid-api-docs/includes/_coupons.md

 discount | number | Discount amount . `0` is default
 launchDate | string | The date of coupon launch expirationDate | string | Coupon expliration date, e.g. `2014-06-06 08:00:00 +0400`
-totalLimit | number *nullable* | The minimum order subtotal the coupon applies to usesLimit | string | Number of uses limitation: `UNLIMITED`, `ONCEPERCUSTOMER`, `SINGLE` . `UNLIMITED` is default repeatCustomerOnly | boolean | Coupon usage limitation flag identifying whether the coupon works for all customers or only repeat customers. `false` is default creationDate |  string | Coupon creation date
+totalLimit | number  | The minimum order subtotal the coupon applies to usesLimit | string | Number of uses limitation: `UNLIMITED`, `ONCEPERCUSTOMER`, `SINGLE` . `UNLIMITED` is default repeatCustomerOnly | boolean | Coupon usage limitation flag identifying whether the coupon works for all customers or only repeat customers. `false` is default creationDate |  string | Coupon creation date